 SAUDI ARABIA - Economy

-Gautam Sashittal has been the CEO of KAFD since 2021.
-His career has seen him work in both the private and public sectors across diverse industries including oil and gas, real estate development, free zone regulation and development, trade facilitation, and healthcare.
+Gautam Sashittal has been CEO of KAFD DMC since 2021.
+His career has seen him work in both the private and public sectors across industries including oil and gas, real estate development, free zone regulation and development, trade facilitation, and healthcare.
 After a career at Shell spanning nearly two decades, he held a range of leadership roles in companies across the Middle East, including CEO of the Dubai Multi Commodities Centre (DMCC).
 He serves on numerous boards including UNOPS, Copenhagen, where he is a member of the audit advisory committee; Fintech Innovations International, to which he is an advisor; and Risk Quotient Ltd. Sashittal has also been named on Forbes’ top 50 Indian Business Executives list.

 SAUDI ARABIA - Real Estate & Construction